Are red eyes a symptom of COVID-19?

 The connection between red, bloodshot eyes and COVID-19

-In some cases, red eyes can be a symptom of COVID-19, the disease caused by the novel coronavirus.
+In some cases, red eyes can be a symptom of COVID-19, the disease caused by coronavirus.

 COVID-19 may cause pink eye, otherwise known as conjunctivitis.
 When someone has conjunctivitis, the clear layer covering the white part of each eye and the inner lining of each eyelid become inflamed.